‘General Hospital’ Spoilers: Thanksgiving Surprises In PC, Kelly Monaco Hints Sam’s Future With Jason, Drew

 On Wednesday, Carly will be entertaining a guest.
 Spoilers reveal Dr. Kim Nero, Oscar’s mom will visit the Corinthos household on this date.
 During this same date, Alexis will make amends.
 As for current Jason, she will turn to Monica for emotional support.
 General Hospital spoilers reveal another emotional meeting between Monica and Jason.
 The two will acknowledge that his identity is in question.

-The Quartermaines Thanksgiving will be unconventional.
+The Quartermaines’ Thanksgiving will be unconventional.
 Monica and Olivia are in some sort of power struggle.
 The family is so scattered it would be difficult to bring them together.
 Needless to say, a Thanksgiving miracle can always happen.

 On Thursday, ABC will play an encore episode and General Hospital will be pre-empted on Friday, November 24.